AnyFetch/anyfetch-provider.js/README.md

 You'll simply have to:
 * Use `{code: req.params.code}` as `preDatas` (second argument of `initAccount` `next()` function)
 * Return a `redirectUrl` (third argument of `initAccount` `next()` function) including this code param for later retrieval.
-Most OAuth provider will let you use a `?state=` parameter to forward datas between initialization and validation.
+Most OAuth provider will let you use a `?state=` parameter to forward data between initialization and validation.
 * Return `{'datas.code': req.params.state}` (replace `state` with whatever way you have to remember the initial code) as the `preDatasIdentifier` (second argument of  `connectAccountRetrievePreDatasIdentifier` `next()` function).
-Remember : this object serves as a simple identifier to retrieve the datas you stored before, but in this simple use case we didn't store additional datas over the `code` parameter.
+Remember : this object serves as a simple identifier to retrieve the data you stored before, but in this simple use case we didn't store additional data over the `code` parameter.
 * Return final credentials in `datas` (second argument of `connectAccountRetrieveAuthDatas` `next()`)

 ### Optional parameters